 Manyy Marritt was another individual that studied illusions of coverage and hair removal.
 His studies concentrated on the coverage illusion through the plucking of hair in one square centimeter.
 What he discovered was that even after the plucking of over half of a person’s originally existing hair, the person still looked as if he had a full head of hair.
 It was not noticeable that any hair was plucked at all.
 It can be inferred from this study that the characteristics of each hair follicle are the same including hair diameter as well as follicular, calculated and hair density.

-> Math can be applied to the illusion of coverage to understand it better where in each strand of hair is understood to be a cylinder so that its volume and surface area can be computed.
-To compute for volume and at the same time compute for the mass of each strand of hair, the following equation is used:
+Math can be applied to the illusion of coverage to understand it better wherein each strand of hair is understood to be a cylinder so that its volume and surface area can be computed.
+To compute for volume and at the same time computing for the mass of each strand of hair, the following equation is used:

-> Volume – pr2h
+Volume – pr2h

 The diameter is also influential to the volume of hair because of even the most minute changes in the diameter of a strand of hair.
 If the diameter is doubled, the volume of the hair strands quadruple.
 In the same way, if due to androgenic alopecia the diameter of the hair decreased by half, the hair will look like it only has a quarter of its original volume.
 With a thorough understanding of how hair diameter dictates the level of coverage, doctors can start simulating coverage when a high enough mass of hair is transferred to the thinning or balding areas of the patient’s head.

 Doctors can prevent light waves from reflecting off of the patient’s scalp when the hair follicles are placed on the patient’s head in neat rows rather than stacked on top of one another.
 Take, for example, hair when it is wet.
 The moment hair is soaked in water, it has a tendency to start clumping or stacking.
 It is the clumping of the hair that makes it look so thin when it is wet.
 To determine the hair surface area of an individual, the following equation is applied: